Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Thoughts — What are they thinking?

 The thought bubble shape represents a character's internal thinking.
-Children learn to infer and express what characters might be thinking and why - a key skill for both comprehension and expressive storytelling that reveals motivation and intention.
+Students learn to infer and express what characters might be thinking and why - a key skill for both comprehension and expressive storytelling that reveals motivation and intention.

 P